 2. Stanford University – PhD in Engineering, Humanities, Social Sciences, Business

-Located in Silicon Valley, offering direct access to Google, Tesla, and Apple Home to Stanford AI Lab, Hoover Institution, and world-class entrepreneurship programs PhD students receive mentorship from Nobel Prize-winning faculty Strong post-PhD opportunities in tech, academia, and policy research
+Located in Silicon Valley, Stanford PhD opportunities in the USA offer direct access to Google, Tesla, and Apple.
+Home to Stanford AI Lab, Hoover Institution, and world-class entrepreneurship programs.
+PhD students receive mentorship from Nobel Prize-winning faculty.
+Strong post-PhD opportunities in tech, academia, and policy research.

 Field